margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When hearing a woman rolling a stroller, I remember the sounds of walking in another city or country somewhere else.
 When sitting in a Starbucks, I think of sitting in a Starbucks at another time and in another place.
 When running down a trail here I think of running down trails in other places in TN and DC.
+When writing poems and creatively writing, someone else is doing this somewhere else.
+When looking at these flowers I appreciate, someone else is drawing these flowers, and someone is appreciating them in their home.
+When folding towels I appreciate those folding towels somewhere else.
+When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis.

 It's all one.